k0pernicus/website/content/post/i_stopped_my_phd.md

 ## Do not accept a random subject

-As I told you before, I really wanted to be an expert in ML/NLP, and I wanted to do _something_ related to ML/NLP.
+As I told you before, I really wanted to be an expert in ML/NLP, and I wanted to make _something_ related with ML/NLP.
-This is the first (and maybe the biggest) mistake I made during this PhD: just accept a subject because it's related to the subfield I wanted to work on.
+To accept a subject just because it's related to an interesting field/subfield is the first (and maybe the biggest) mistake I made about this PhD.

 ## Abstract your work